Cedric0852/predicta/README.md

-# predicta
+# Predicta
 Not a finacial adivisor,
-Predicta  not suitable for peaple under 18 years old
+# People aged eighteen or younger are not allowed to become registered users of this site.

+Not a Guaranty use your own logic